rory660/StoryArcPlotter/README.md

 + matplotlib
 + An internet connection

-When running the script, choose a number corresponding to the shakespeare plays shown by the program.
+When running the script, choose a number corresponding to one of the shakespeare plays shown by the program.
 A graph will then be generated.

 ### Notes
 This script makes use of the AFINN sentiment dataset by Finn Årup Nielsen, under the ["Open Database License (ODbL) v1.0"](http://www.opendatacommons.org/licenses/odbl/1.0/)